SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 In addition you can set an extra layer of security by turning Authentication on.
 If you turn it on you will need to provide your personal token together with the api call.
-Your token can be found here: https://portal.salad.com/api-key With everything in place, deploying your FastAPI application on Salad is just a few clicks away.
+Your token can be found here: https://portal.salad.com/api-key With everything in place, deploying your FastAPI application on SaladCloud is just a few clicks away.
 By taking advantage of Salad's platform, you can ensure that your object detection API is running on reliable infrastructure that can handle intensive tasks at a fraction of the cost.
 Now check “AutoStart container group once image is pulled“ and hit “Deploy“.
 We are all set let’s wait till our solution deploys and test it.

 ### Benefits of Using Salad:

 - **Affordability:** Salad's GPU cloud solutions are competitively priced compared to other cloud providers, enabling you to access more resources for your application at a lower cost.
-- **User-Friendly Interface:** Salad prioritizes user experience, offering an intuitive interface that simplifies the deployment and management of cloud-based applications.
+- **User-Friendly Interface:** SaladCloud prioritizes user experience, offering an intuitive interface that simplifies the deployment and management of cloud-based applications.
-- **Comprehensive Documentation and Support:** Salad offers extensive documentation to guide you through deployment, configuration, and troubleshooting, complemented by a dedicated support team ready to assist you whenever required.
+- **Comprehensive Documentation and Support:** SaladCloud offers extensive documentation to guide you through deployment, configuration, and troubleshooting, complemented by a dedicated support team ready to assist you whenever required.

 ### Test Full Solution deployed to Salad

 Once your solution is deployed on Salad, the next step is to interact with your FastAPI application using its public endpoint.
-Salad provides you with a deployment URL, which allows you to send requests to your API using Salad's infrastructure, just as you would locally.
+SaladCloud provides you with a deployment URL, which allows you to send requests to your API using Salad's infrastructure, just as you would locally.

 ![](https://files.readme.io/0df9964-image.png)